SpookyCorgi/phiz/site/src/routes/docs/+page.md

 - **ARKit Support**

     Phiz uses the same blendshapes as ARKit.
-Check out the [Blendshapes page](https://www.phizmocap.dev/docs/specs/blendshapes) for more information about the blendshape names and orders.
+Check out the [data format page](https://www.phizmocap.dev/docs/data-format) for more information about the blendshape names and orders.

 ## How do I use it?